Important Disclosure — Please Read

 Making an Offer

-When you are ready to make an offer, your realtor prepares a Contract of Purchase and Sale.
-Price is one element.
-Understanding the full structure protects you.
+When you are ready to make an offer, your REALTOR® prepares a Contract of Purchase and Sale.
+Price is one element — understanding the full structure is important.

 01